OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 ### Heuristics application, in detail

 The automated alignment process proceeds one source node at a time.
-First, a list of candidate union matches, based on names and synonyms, is prepared for the source node.
-Then, a set of heuristics is applied to find a unique best union node match, if any, for that source node.
+First, a list of candidate matches, based on names and synonyms, is prepared for the source node.
+Then, a set of heuristics is applied to find a unique best candidate, if any, for that source node.

-A heuristic is a rule that, when presented with a source node and a union node, answers 'yes', 'no', or 'no information'.
+A heuristic is a rule that, when presented with a source node and a candidate (workspace node), answers 'yes', 'no', or 'no information'.
 'Yes' means that according to the rule the two nodes refer to the same taxon, 'no' means they refer to different taxa, and 'no information' means that this rule provides no information as to whether the nodes refer to the